neurips26/UnifiedUnl/README.md

 | Unimodal CIFAR-10 | 0.158 |
 | Gap (Δ) | −0.072 |

-The image–text dual pathway creates additional dimensions that may amplify inter-metric divergence in single-pathway models.
+The image–text dual pathway creates additional dimensions that may amplify inter-metric divergence compared to single-pathway models.

 ---